apollo-business-automation/ibm-cp4ba-demo-deployment/README.md

   - IBM Automation Document Processing
   - IBM Business Automation Insights
   - IBM Business Automation Application
-- Simplified pre-requisites making installation easier:
+- Contains embedded pre-requisites making installation easier:
   - Uses bundled containerized DB2 database.
 No need to take care of creation of a database.
 All capabilities by default use the shared DB2 with no additional configuration effort.
   - The same for LDAP used by CP4BA's User Management Service (UMS).
 It is implemented using OpenLDAP. phpLDAPadmin is also automatically installed and configured to make administration of users and groups easier if needed.
 - The pre-defined default services like OpenLDAP, phpLDAPadmin, BusyBox, Alpine etc. might have vulnerabilities and are not suitable for production.